 - Call Medicare at 1-800-633-4227 (TTY 1-877-486-2048).

-- Go online and use the Medicare Plan Finder.
+- Use the online Medicare Plan Finder tool.
 Click the “Enroll” button next to the plan’s name and follow the instructions.

 - Contact the plan provider and request a paper enrollment form.
 Fill it out and return it to the insurance company.

 - Call the company that offers the plan you want or visit their website.

 To complete your enrollment in a Medicare Advantage plan, you will need to provide your Medicare number and the date your Part A and Part B coverage began.